marcelbieniek/flooded-areas-ai-pytorch/README.md

                         - file_name -- Path to YAML file to use as config (requires file extension .yaml or .yml; path should begin from first level inside 'configs' directory).
                         - subdir_name -- Name of subdirectory inside the 'configs' directory.
 All configs from this and further subdirectories will be run (can be used for grouping configs eg. run all segmentation models).
   -l, --logs            Collect logs and models to files.
+They will be saved in 'results/<timestamp of the run>' directory.
   -t [TEST], --test [TEST]
                         Enable model testing.
 If no argument is specified, testing will be done on the model being trained.
 Alternatively you can specify a path to .pt or .pth pytorch model file to test a model trained earlier.
 Make sure to use the -l argument when training to get the model file.
 Even a preexisiting model requires a configuration file for input/target